When you read forecasts about possible auroral chances, we speak often about the high, middle and low latitudes. But what does that mean?

-For example, the website is made in Belgium and Belgium is at the 51° geographic latitude and is concidered to be in the lower middle latitude.
-If I would travel to Paris (France) I would be in the low latitude area.
+For example, this website is made in Belgium and Belgium is at the 51° geographic latitude and is considered to be in the lower middle latitudes.
+If I would travel to Paris (France) I would be on the low latitudes.

-Anyone wants to see if there are chances for an auroral display so our site gets lots of traffic.
+Everyone wants to see if there are aurora chances so our site gets lots of traffic.
 But with higher traffic comes higher server costs.
 Support our project so we can keep the website online!